UCL/ECON-CLUSTER/README.md

 To use the cluster you will need two accounts:

     + a CS departmental account (to allow remote access)
-    + an CS cluster account (to allow access to the cluster).
+    + a CS cluster account (to allow access to the cluster).

 To obtain both accounts: